 Once the bike is assembled it is then stored in a rack ready to be hand packed and boxed in a special TI 40th Anniversary bicycle carton

 All frames have been stamped on the bottom bracket shell with their own unique Ti40 Serial number and are accompanied by a certificate of authenticity stating the serial number.
 Each certificate has been personally signed by Joop Zoetemelk.

 We hope you’ve enjoyed this glimpse in to the remaking of TI Raleigh 40th anniversary bike, we’ve certainly enjoyed the challenge and opportunity to once again work alongside some of the great brands in the cycling history to recreate this iconic bike.

-The complete bike and framesets go on sale from 1st September 2020.
-Stock is limited to just 250 complete bikes and framesets, so we don’t expect them to available for long.
+The complete bike and framesets are available now.
+Stock is limited to just 250 complete bikes and framesets, so we don’t expect them to be available for long.
+Get yours here